tashmet/tashmet/docs/README.md

 ---
-description: An introduction to the Ziqquratu publishing platform
+description: An introduction to the Tashmit publishing platform
 ---

 # Introduction

 ## Description

-Ziqquratu is a lightweight open-source database written in typescript with the purpose of publishing content in a web application such as a blog or a larger web site.
+Tashmit is a lightweight open-source database written in typescript with the purpose of publishing content in a web application such as a blog or a larger web site.
 The framework is isomorphic, meaning it can run both on the server and the client.

 Setting up an application is easy, so let's get started!